-- Scenario: You have migrated a Configuration Manager to WebSphere Message Broker Version 6.0.
-You are unable to start the Version 6.0 Configuration Manager for the first time and the following event messages appear repeatedly in the Windows Application Log: 2001, 1223, 1224, 1228, 1205, 1007. - Explanation: This error can occur if a large domain is being migrated; for example, the Configuration Manager manages a number of brokers, each of which has one thousand persistent subscriptions.
-The error is due to the DB2 Universal Database APP_CTL_HEAP_SZ parameter being too small for the size of the domain that is being migrated. - Solution: Increase the size of the APP_CTL_HEAP_SZ parameter by performing these steps: - 1.
-Stop the migrated Configuration Manager by issuing the mqsistop Configmgr command in the Command Console.
+- Scenario: You have migrated a Version 5.0 Configuration Manager to Version 6.1.
+You cannot start the Version 6.1 Configuration Manager for the first time and the following event messages appear repeatedly in the Windows Application Log: 2001, 1223, 1224, 1228, 1205, 1007. - Explanation: This error can occur if a large domain is being migrated; for example, the Configuration Manager manages a number of brokers, each of which has one thousand persistent subscriptions.
+The error is due to the DB2 APP\CTL\HEAP\SZ parameter being too small for the size of the domain that is being migrated. - Solution: Increase the size of the APP\CTL\HEAP\SZ parameter by taking these steps: - 1.
+Stop the migrated Version 6.1 Configuration Manager by issuing the mqsistop command.